 Using a good old-fashioned fall cleanup to transform your yard into a sanctuary for wildlife is not only rewarding but also crucial for supporting the diverse ecosystems native to Oregon.

-By intentionally managing your yard, you can create a habitat that benefits pollinators, birds, and other wildlife while maintaining an aesthetically pleasing landscape.
+By intentionally managing our yards, we can create a habitat that benefits pollinators, birds, and other wildlife while maintaining an aesthetically pleasing landscape.

 Here are five fall tips to help you keep your yard looking tidy, intentional, and welcoming for wildlife.